Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>Separating the full dwc:eventDate into year, month, and day simplifies data entry and sorting for analysis.</td>
+			<td>Separating the full <b>dwc:eventDate</b> into year, month, and day simplifies data entry and sorting for analysis.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>
-			<td>Core, if applicable (see How to use)</td>
+			<td>Core, if applicable (see How to use).</td>
 		</tr>
         <tr>
 			<td>How to use</td>
 			<td>This is a numeric field.
 Enter the one or two digit day of the month when the sampling event occurred.
 If sampling occurred over multiple days; i.e., passive traps were used, do not use this term, as it only records one day.
-The terms dwc:year and dwc:month should still be used if sampling occurred over multiple days.</td>
+The terms <b>dwc:year</b> and <b>dwc:month</b> should still be used if sampling occurred over multiple days.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>